Chiharu Shiota: A question of perspective

 Chiharu Shiota’s enveloping, ethereal creations give form to intangible concepts such as memory, dreams, anxiety and silence.
-‘The Soul Trembles’ at the Gallery of Modern Art (GOMA) until 3 October 2022, is the Japanese-born, Berlin-based artist’s largest and most comprehensive exhibition to date.
+‘The Soul Trembles’ at the Gallery of Modern Art (GOMA) in 2022, was the Japanese-born, Berlin-based artist’s largest and most comprehensive exhibition to date.

 The exhibition title ‘The Soul Trembles’ refers to the inexpressible stirrings of the heart, while the countless threads of Shiota’s striking, room-filling installations allude to the complex connections that reach deep into our being, touching on what it is to be human.

-The exhibition includes this new commission for QAGOMA.
-The major installation A question of perspective 2022 draws on the artist’s memories of Uluru, experienced on her first visit to Australia.
+The exhibition's new commission for QAGOMA is the major installation A question of perspective 2022 which draws on the artist’s memories of Uluru, experienced on her first visit to Australia.

 A question of perspective — a dense arrangement of thick black polypropylene ropes and sheets of paper, suspended over an empty table and chair — touches on themes of absence and vulnerability within Shiota’s practice, and being confronted by the enormity and complexity of existence.